 LACMA is building on its successes to position the museum to have an even greater impact on future generations.
 Every person—every age, ethnicity, and socioeconomic level—deserves to call LACMA their museum.
 Through arts education, LACMA provides a toolkit for creative thinking, as well as for greater cultural awareness.

 We are deeply grateful to the current supporters of this important initiative; whose generosity makes the museum’s education and outreach efforts possible.
-Major annual support is provided by the William Randolph Hearst Endowment Fund for Arts Education, The Robert Kravis and Kimberly Kravis Foundation, The Ralph M. Parsons Foundation, the Flora L. Thornton Foundation, Union Bank, The Rosalinde and Arthur Gilbert Foundation, the Judy and Bernard Briskin Family Foundation, and Gloria Ricci Lothrop.
+Major annual support is provided by The Yabuki Family Foundation, the William Randolph Hearst Endowment Fund for Arts Education, The Ralph M. Parsons Foundation, the Flora L. Thornton Foundation, Union Bank, The Rosalinde and Arthur Gilbert Foundation, the Judy and Bernard Briskin Family Foundation, and Gloria Ricci Lothrop.